 Since 2010, Shahidah worked full time as a writer, publishing a number of poems, articles and books.
 This site is dedicated to Shahidah’s writings, of which there is a large, as yet unpublished catalogue.
 Shahidah had just chosen a draft selection of poems for her next poetry and prose book, and had just completed a novel to be published later in 2020.

-Please visit Shahidah's site again to hear updates about book releases.
+Please visit Shahidah's site again to see updates about book releases.